I've deleted email, why am I still taking up too much space in the mail spool?

 The rest of this article contains more detailed information about deleting messages from several email clients Eniac supports.
 First you will need to remove messages that were left undeleted in the past attempts of removal.
 The most dependable way to do this is to open your inbox through mutt or webmail and delete them individually:

 Just log in to your account using SSH or SecureCRT (not telnet), type mutt at the prompt, and 'd' is the command to delete a message.
-If you don't want to delete messages individually, you can go to the eniac prompt and type the command delete-old-mail followed by a space and the number of days beyond which you want messages deleted (e.g. to delete messages older than 90 days, type delete-old-mail 90).
+If you don't want to delete messages individually, you can use the Delete Mail Messages functionality available on the Accounts page.

 Note: If there are messages you'd like to store for future reference, you can save them to your eniac account.
 For more information, see How Do I Move Messages from the Mail Spool?